A gazebo roof is the perfect solution, whether you are looking to create a sheltered sitting area in your garden or perhaps a cover for your hot tub.

 But what different kinds are available, and what makes them such a great feature?

-We’ve created this guide to let you know what makes polycarbonate sheets so good for DIY, so let’s take a look.
+We’ve written this guide to find out, so let’s take a look.